Theia-Finance-Labs/climate.risk.tool/CONTEXT.md

 - Can be called manually: `assets <- assign_state_to_assets(assets, base_dir)`

 **`read_companies(file_path)`** → data.frame
-- Reads company data from specified Excel path
+- Reads company data from specified Excel file path or folder path
+- If given a folder path, looks for company_information.xlsx in that folder
+- If given a file path, reads that file directly

 **`read_damage_cost_factors(base_dir)`** → data.frame
 - Reads from `{base_dir}/damage_and_cost_factors.csv`